yunojuno/django-frozen-field/README.md

 in the list are serialized.
 If `excluded` is not empty then all fields *except* those in the list are serialized.

-That said, there is limited support for related object capture using the `select_related` argument.
-This currently only supports one level of child object serialization, but could be extended in the future to support Django ORM `parent__child` style chaining of fields.
+That said, there is support for related object capture using the `select_related` argument.

 The `select_properties` argument can be used to add model properties (e.g. methods decorated with `@property`) to the serialization.
 NB this currently does